ApiLogicServer/Docs/docs/Logic-Why.md

 ### SQL: declarative read, not logic

 SQL itself has a `select sum()` that looks equivalent.
-And, in fact, provides *decarative read*.
+It's a *declarative read* that you call from your *procedural code*.

-The difference is not the syntax, it's that the ***calling code is procedural.***  Procedural Logic robs you of all the advantages noted above: not concise, not ordered to facilitate maintenance, and error prone.
+So, the difference is not the syntax, it's that the ***calling code is procedural.***  Procedural Logic robs you of all the advantages noted above: not concise, not ordered to facilitate maintenance, and error prone.

+The `sum` rule is, in fact, not a "read" at all.
+It's an ***end condition**, that the system guarantees will be true* when the transaction is committed.
+Declarative logic is a set of such rules managed by the system - you neither call nor order them.

 &nbsp;